augustinas/notes-on-JS/asyncPattern/async.md

 ```

 The issue of blocking behaviour can be circumvented by writing asynchronous code.
-It is not a built-in JavaScript feature and has to be implemented by the environment that is running the code (browser, node, _etc_).
+It is not a built-in JavaScript feature and has to be implemented by the environment that is running your code (browser, node, _etc_).

-Asynchronous code example: I have used _setTimeout()_ method to simulate a call that takes a 'long' time to complete.
-The given pattern for error treatment is found all over Node.
+Asynchronous code example: I have used _setTimeout()_ method to simulate a call that takes 'long' time to complete.
+The given pattern for error treatment is found all over Node-land.

 ```JavaScript